-We’re here today to address some common misconceptions about Personal Injury claims.
-There are all kinds of assumptions out there about injury claims, thanks in part to the highly sensationalized portrayal of lawsuits in television and the media.
-The reality is very different from the high-intensity dramas you often see on TV.
+We’re here to dispel some of the common misconceptions about personal injury claims.
+There are a lot of myths about injury claims that prevent people from getting the compensation they deserve.
+In part, this is thanks to the highly sensationalized portrayal of lawsuits in television and the movies.
+But the reality is very different from what you often see in the media.
 For instance, did you know that most injury claims are resolved without you ever having to see the inside of a courtroom?
-At Litco Law, we believe in advocating for people, and that starts with dispelling the myths that prevent people from getting the compensation they deserve.
+Let’s explore some of the most common misconceptions we encounter about injury claims…

-- My insurance rate will skyrocket because I filed a claim.– If you are not at fault for an accident, your insurance premiums will likely not be impacted by a claim although lots of other factors go into premium increases.
-If you were partially at fault for an accident, any increase you might see in insurance rates could happen regardless of whether or not you choose to file a claim against the other driver.
-In short, filing a claim usually has zero impact on your insurance rates.
+The reality: If you are not at fault for an accident, your insurance premiums will likely not be impacted by a claim, although there are lots of other factors that go into premium increases.
+If you were partially at fault for an accident, any increase you might see in insurance rates could happen regardless of whether you choose to file a claim against the other driver.
+In short, filing a claim usually has zero impact on your insurance rate.

-- The party-at-fault will have to pay for the settlement out of pocket.– In almost all accident injury claims, it is the at-fault person’s insurance company that pays the settlement.
+The reality: In almost all injury claims, it is the at-fault person’s insurance company that pays the settlement.
 When it comes to Motor Vehicle Accidents (MVAs) in Alberta, the insurance company is usually responsible for paying the compensation on behalf of the person who was driving.
 There are a few instances where the at-fault individual may have to pay out of pocket, such as:

 - The other driver did not have insurance;

 - The other driver did not have enough liability insurance; or

 - If the other vehicle was stolen or taken without consent, meaning the driver was breaking the law and driving uninsured.

 Keep in mind that in order to drive legally in Alberta, you must have liability insurance.